harrislabel/fti-drizzle-box/README.md

     // 3 second blocktime.
     ganache-cli -b 3
     ```
+If you prefer the desktop client, open that instead and configure your settings as follows: port 8545 and mining time somewhere between 3 and 15 seconds.

 4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
     ```javascript
-    compile
+    truffle compile
-    migrate
+    truffle migrate
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.